Addressing the Top Employee Communication Challenges of 2022

 - Engaging their teams around the company’s purpose, strategy, and values

-- Adapting their employee communication channel strategy to hybrid working
+- Adapting their employee channels for hybrid working

 - Enhancing manager communication